openlab-red/splunk-connect-for-kubernetes/openshift/README.md

-# Splunk Connect For OpenShift
+# Splunk Connect for OpenShift

 This README explains how to integrate Splunk in OpenShift using the new [Splunk Connect for Kubernetes](https://github.com/splunk/splunk-connect-for-kubernetes).